The non-Lefschetz locus of vector bundles of rank 2 over $\mathbb{P}^2$: Codimension of the non-Lefschetz locus of general vector bundles of rank over

-Let us now assume $\E$ is a general stable vector bundle and $d$ odd, i.e. $c_1(\E)=-1$.
-In this case using the fact that the non-Lefschetz locus is the set of the jumping lines (Proposition \ref{jum}), by Corollary 10.7.1 of \cite{16} this set is finite, so the non-Lefschetz locus has codimension 2.
+\emph{Case 2}.
+Let us now assume $\E$ is a general stable vector bundle and $d$ odd, i.e. $c_1(\En)=-1$.

+In this case using the fact that the non-Lefschetz locus is the set of the jumping lines (Proposition \ref{jum}), by \cite[Corollary 10.7.1]{16} this set is finite, so the non-Lefschetz locus has codimension 2.
 Let us compute explicitly the expected codimension: